 Can you push a lawnmower? – Start a landscaping company.

 Do you have a pickup truck? – Offer to dispose of peoples old junk.

-There are literally endless options out there and don’t worry if you don’t think your skills are mainstream, niche is the new big.
+There are endless options available and don’t worry if you think your skills aren't mainstream – 'Niche' is the new 'Big.'

 No matter how crazy or unique your idea might seem I can almost guarantee there are other people out there with a similar interest or looking for a solution to the same problem.

-Key takeaway: Think about the simple tasks you perform on a daily basis then ask yourself if it can be replicated and scaled into a working business model.
-The results might just surprise you!
+Key takeaway: Think about the simple tasks you perform on a daily basis.
+Then, ask yourself if it can be replicated and scaled into a working business model.
+The results may surprise you!